Hangovers/Amd-startup-throttle-automatic-fix/README.md

-# Autofix for AMD 5xxx cpus sometimes running at less than 1 GHZ
+# Autofix for AMD 5xxx cpus sometimes throttling themselves at startup

 **If you only want to see how to fix the problem go straight to** [Automating the fix.](#automating-the-fix) **Be sure to read the** [Disclaimer.](#disclaimer)